 Recent studies have shown that GPs fail to spot two thirds of cancer cases.
-Jennifer Corcoran, an Assistant Litigation Executive at Patient Claim Line, has put together some useful information around bowel cancer and how you can spot the early signs.
+Peter Rigby, Director of Medical Negligence at Patient Claim Line, has put together some useful information around bowel cancer and how you can spot the early signs.

 Julie Walters’ Cancer Diagnosis